The importance of homework in couples therapy

-In fact, the implementation of homework is the single variable that underpins successful treatment in my couples therapy.
+In fact, the implementation of homework is the single variable that underpins successful treatment in couples therapy.

-I see difficulties in doing homework as an opportunity for you to explore your feelings safely, normalize difficulties with change, and help you choose homework that you can and want to do.
+I see difficulties in doing homework as an opportunity for us to explore your feelings safely, normalize difficulties with change, and help you choose homework that you can and want to do.
 Exploring problems with doing homework also allows me to help each of you take responsibility for your own behavior, rather than blaming each other.

 I’m fully committed to encouraging you to prioritize doing homework as the core of our couples work.
 To make sure I’m successful in motivating you, I use the Six P’s.

-The 6 P’s
+The 6 P’s of homework

-Starting with the first phone call, I explain how the work you do between sessions is the key to successful couples therapy.
+Starting with our first phone call, I explain how the work you do between sessions is the key to successful couples therapy.
 I expect that you will be working hard to build your competence and confidence in your relationship through the assignments at home.
 I explicitly say that homework is the foundation of my couples therapy, and if that idea doesn’t appeal to you, I’m happy to recommend other therapists you could work with.

-I don’t simply give homework assignments: I want you to come up with your own homework or choose from a menu of possibilities.
+I don’t simply give homework assignments: I also want you to come up with your own homework or choose from a menu of possibilities.
 No matter what you decide, it’s critical that the choice be collaborative.
 With homework, one size definitely doesn’t fit all, and the more that you collaborate in choosing and designing your homework, the more you’ll feel ownership and investment in its success.

 I ask you to place the same priority on doing homework that you place on showing up for your appointments with me.
 Even small assignments, like a communication exercise that only takes 15 minutes per week, can be hard to follow through with.
 So it’s essential for each of you to make a commitment to prioritize the effort.
 Having each you take responsibility for your own actions is at the core of almost all successful couples therapy.

 We always start the next session by deciding and discussing what aspects of the homework worked and what didn’t.
-Having each of you held accountable for your own actions around homework breaks patterns, reveals problems, and short-circuits the blame game.
+Having each of you be accountable for your own actions around homework breaks patterns, reveals problems, and short-circuits the blame game.
 If one of you is compliant and the other isn’t, I can bring curiosity—not judgment or blame—to the feelings blocking you from fully participating.
 Often this allows the therapy to go deeper into the underlying pain and vulnerability that lies beneath the surface.

-Clients often have a hard time with the core truth of what it takes to be a successful couple: work that never ends.
+People often have a hard time with the core truth of what it takes to be a successful couple: work that never ends.

 It’s not always about the therapeutic breakthroughs, the dramatic insights, the tenderness of amends and forgiveness.
-Just like cultivating a successful garden, you can’t enjoy the fruits of your couples work without putting in the effort of weeding, watering and nourishing the soil, day in and day out, decade after decade.
+Just like cultivating a successful garden, you can’t enjoy the fruits of your couples work without putting in the effort of weeding, watering and fertilising the soil, day in and day out, decade after decade.
 Rather than brush this truth aside, I can help you accept and practice this, with the aim of continuously nourishing your relationship long after therapy ends.

 Adapted by Vivian Baruch from David Treadway PhD